sing-group/seda-compi-pipelines/README.md

 The `pipeline-runner.sh` also generates useful logs:

 - It creates a directory named `_stats` in the output directory containing one CSV file for each pipeline task (`<task_id>.csv`).
 This CSV contains the number of input and output files produced by the task.
 This is useful for quickly checking that commands produce the right number of output files (e.g. n to n in `rename`, n to 1 in `merge`, etc.).
-- In case any batch fails running the corresponding SEDA command, a new directory named `/failed/<task_id>` in the output directory will be created.
+- In case any batch fails running the corresponding SEDA command, a new directory named `failed/<task_id>` in the output directory will be created.
 This directory will contain the file lists corresponding to the failed batches.

 If one or more batches of the same task fail, one should take a look at the execution logs and, in some cases, re-run only such task for the failed files.
 To do so, all file lists can be merged into a single file at `input/lists/<seda_command>.txt` and run the pipeline with the `run.sh "--single-task seda_command"`.
-This way, the `pipeline-runner` will only run the specified `seda_command` using the files in the given list.
+This way, the `pipeline-runner.sh` will only run the specified `seda_command` using the files in the given list.
 After a successful re-run, just delete the file list at `input/lists/<seda_command>.txt`.

 # SEDA-Compi Pipelines